jonegil/gui-with-gio/teleprompter/index.md

 1. Read the ```.txt``` file into a ```[]string``` slice
 1. Start the application
 1. State variables to control behaviour
-1. Listen to events from the user.
+1. Listen for events from the user.

-Of these, the four first are relatively straight forward, while the final one on how to deal with user input will require a bit more attention.
-But they're all useful so lets get started.
+Of these, the four first are relatively straight forward, while the final one on events deserves some extra attention.
+That's where the we actually will deal with the various inputs from the user, and visualise the application.

 ### Part 1 - New imports